rhenenrpg/rhenenrpg.github.io/mgmp/roll20/README.md

 ### Characterhub - Curation of Compendium Content

 The compendiums in the Character Hub are curated to only have content available that is agreed by the gamemasters.
+This means that the creator needs to explicitly share all compendiums that AND explicity block all other compendiums.
 All players create and store their character in the Character Hub.

 ### Characterhub - Roll20 Mod